brunorp/ontop-challenge/README.md

 - Tracks transaction status throughout the process
 - Provides comprehensive monitoring with Micrometer + Elasticsearch

+### Would have done
+- Use Kafka or any other similar technology
+- Kubernetes
+- terraform and pipeline (explained at Future Features (Design Only) section of this document)
+- Implement the hexagonal architecture for everything (Transaction is following this architecture to show how I'd do it for everything)
+- More tests

 ### Key Features

 ✅ **Secure Authentication**: JWT-based authentication with BCrypt password hashing